genzellab/UMAP/Distances/README.md

   NOTE: More elegant and practical script will be released soon

-- find_diValue.py : Find discrimination index of a specific ratxdayxtrial(e.g. Rat1 OR Trial1)
+- find_diValue.py : Find discrimination index of a specific rat X day X trial (e.g. Rat1 OR Trial1)